-To do this we will a program called SPAdes to try to get the best possible assembly for a given genome.
+To do this we will use the program SPAdes again to try to get the best possible assembly for a given genome.
 We will then generate assembly statistics and then produce some annotation via Pfam and BLAST.

 Task 1: Start the Assembly